chrisgrieser/nvim-puppeteer/README.md

 The respective Treesitter parsers are required: `:TSInstall python javascript typescript`.

-No configuration or `.setup()` call required.
+No configuration or `.setup()` call is needed.
 The plugin already automatically loads as little as possible.

 ## Credits
 <!-- vale Google.FirstPerson = NO -->